nikitavoloboev/data/docs/fitness/fitness.md

 ### Daily routine

 I use [Strong app](https://www.strong.app/) to track workouts/progress.
 [Fitbod](https://fitbod.me/) is nice too as it generates workouts for you based on muscle areas you want to target.
+[MuscleWiki](https://musclewiki.com/) is great for finding [exercises](exercises.md) targetting certain muscles.

 I currently don't go to the gym so do workouts at home without any special gear but do plan to change it.
 My current daily routine I repeat 2-3 times daily.
 Everything done until failure.
 And with [proper strict form](https://youtu.be/5Jth37OywOE?t=522).